wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/storsimple/storsimple-configure-chap.md

 4. In the **iSCSI Initiator Mutual CHAP Secret** dialog box:

-	1. Type the **Reverse CHAP Password** that you configured in the Management Portal.
+	1. Type the **Reverse CHAP Password** that you configured in the Azure Management Portal.

 	2. Click **OK**.